 Progressive Muscle Relaxation

 In this second video, Tammy shares a top tip for relaxing and getting a good nights sleep.
 This is a great technique to try if you are still struggling to sleep after using the brain dump method.
 The aim of Progressive Muscle Relaxation is to try and reduce tension in your body, leaving you feeling more relaxed and overall less stressed and anxious.

 In this third video, Tammy shares a great technique to help with anxiety.
 The idea of this technique is that it grounds you to the present situation you are in and stops your mind and anxiety spiralling out of control about something in the future.

 In this final video, Tammy shares a technique that relates to negative thoughts.
-This technique helps reframe your thoughts a little and almost trains your mind to get used to focusing on the smaller positive aspects of your day, that usually you may just overlook and perhaps not even consciously think about.
+This technique helps reframe your thoughts a little and almost trains your mind to get used to focusing on the smaller, positive aspects of your day that you might usually overlook and perhaps not even consciously think about.

 If you want to talk to someone about your mental health, there are lots of organisations that you can reach out to, including:

 - Samaritans – Call 116 123 or email firstname.lastname@example.org